Lesson 7 of 7 - evolve a high-nurturance stepfamily

 Help Your Kids Understand Your Stepfamily

 Typical pre-teens are often confused about stepfamily realities, roles, and relationships - specially if their adults are too.
-Younger kids lack the concepts (like "divorce" and "remarriage") and the vocabulary to express their confusion and ask clear questions.
+Younger kids lack the concepts (like "divorce" and "remarriage") and don't have the vocabulary to express their confusion and ask clear questions.

 An effective way to help them is to compare simple stick-figure or cartoon-face diagrams of their biofamily and their stepfamily.
 Another is to ask your local library for kids' age-appropriate books about stepkids and stepfamilies.